vrknetha/langchainjs-mcp-adapters/README.md

 ### Connecting to an MCP Server

-You can connect to an MCP server using either stdio or SSE transport:
+You can connect to an MCP server using either stdio, SSE transport, or programmatically:

 ```typescript
 import { MultiServerMCPClient } from 'langchainjs-mcp-adapters';